 > 1989 – Tim Berners-Lee invented the World Wide Web – a key part in the development of the Information Age and later becoming integral in the mobile working movement.
 In 1991 the World Wide Web was released to the public.

-1993 – Citibase was founded by David Joseph and Ian Read, currently operating over 30 business centres in England and Scotland.
+1993 – Citibase was founded by David Joseph and Ian Read, currently operating over 42 business centres in England and Scotland.
 In the same year, Search Office Space (SOS) was established as the UK’s first serviced office search consultancy.
+Search Office Space re-branded to Office Freedom in 2018.

-1994 – The Executive Centre was founded, and currently operates over 75 serviced office locations across 21 cities in the Asia Pacific region.
-In the same year, David Saul, Simon Rusk, Bernard Klug and Colin Gershinson founded Business Environment in the UK; and the Rockefeller Group Business Centers was launched in New York.
+1994 – IZA Business Centers opened their first location at Torre Gia in Monterrey, Mexico, and today operates over 30 business centers in Mexico’s largest cities.
+Also this year, The Executive Centre was founded, and currently operates over 125 serviced office locations across 13 countries.
+In the same year, David Saul, Simon Rusk, Bernard Klug and Colin Gershinson founded BE Offices (formerly known as Business Environment) in the UK; and the Rockefeller Group Business Centers was launched in New York.

 The Latest News